Summer Solstice Observance at the University of St. Thomas

 John Edward Ross is a composer, producer, guitarist, and educator.
 He built and owns Studio Sassafras where he writes, records, and engineers music.
 He has scored documentary and commercial films, composed and performed for modern dance companies, produced and recorded for jazz, country, rock, R&B, gospel, rock, and electronic artists, written and arranged for choirs, scored musicals, and produced music for commercials.
 He has performed professionally as a guitarist since 1995.
 He teaches private music lessons and has developed a series of books and recordings for teaching guitar.
 He is the recipient of several artist grants and residencies.

-This event is one in a series of offsite programs presented by the Rothko Chapel in partnership with Houston-area organizations while the Chapel is closed for restoration.
+This event was included in a series of offsite programs presented by the Rothko Chapel in partnership with Houston-area organizations while the Chapel is closed for restoration.
 The Rothko Chapel and grounds are closed to the public, to reopen in early 2020.
 This temporary closure is the first part of the implementation of the Rothko Chapel Opening Spaces master plan, focused on preserving the Chapel as a unique public art site and spiritual space, serving the growing number of visitors and program participants, and setting the stage for programmatic expansion.